Lukman-01/Smart-Contract-Applications/Hotel Booking/README.md

 6. **Lack of Error Handling in Transfer Functions**: The contract uses `transfer` to send ether, which may revert the entire transaction if the transfer fails.
 Consider using `send` or `call` and implementing appropriate error handling to avoid potential denial of service (DoS) vulnerabilities.
 Done.

 7. **No Termination Penalty**: The `agreementTerminated` function allows the landlord to terminate an agreement without any penalty for early termination.
 Consider adding a penalty mechanism to protect the tenant's interests.
+Done.

 8. **Lack of Withdrawal Mechanism for Security Deposit**: Currently, there is no way for the tenant to withdraw their security deposit after the agreement ends successfully.
 Consider adding a function for the tenant to reclaim their security deposit when the agreement is completed.